aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/geometry-and-hierarchy/transformation-node-quaternion/_index.md

 ---
-title: Transforming Node by Quaternion in 3D Scenes
+title: Transforming Node by Quaternion
-linktitle: Transforming Node by Quaternion in 3D Scenes
+linktitle: Transforming Node by Quaternion
 second_title: Aspose.3D .NET API
 description: Learn to transform 3D nodes with quaternions using Aspose.3D for .NET.
 Step-by-step guide for beginners.
 type: docs